sderygithub/ScalableCommunityDetection/README.md

 ![alt tag](https://github.com/sderygithub/HararyProject/blob/master/doc/images/modularity.png)

-Optimization of this measure provides adequate
+Optimization of this measure provides an generalizable framework for the discovery of communities using various node measurements.

 ### BenchMarking ###